Skip to content

 Scale becomes part of the spectacle.

 Oversized lanterns and statues echo the impressive size of the Asian-inspired Gotham speakeasy.
-The arms of a 20-foot-tall statue seem to move hypnotically under a veil of projected animation designed by Rockwell Group’s LAB.
+The arms of a 20-foot-tall statue appear to move hypnotically beneath a veil of projected animation designed by Rockwell Group’s LAB.